Reducing salt in your service

 Early childhood services OSHC

-Did you know that 75% of the salt we eat comes from packaged and processed foods – not the salt shaker?
+Most of the salt we eat comes from packaged and processed foods – not the salt shaker.

-This increases their risk of having high blood pressure in childhood, and their risk of developing heart disease later in life.
+This increases the risk of having high blood pressure in childhood, and the risk of developing heart disease later in life.

-Eating a lot of salt can also mean children develop a preference for salty flavours early in life.
-However limiting their salt intake gives their taste buds a chance to appreciate many other flavours – and they’ll be more likely to enjoy healthier foods for life.
+Eating a lot of salt can lead children to develop a preference for salty flavours early in life.
+Limiting salt intake gives their taste buds a chance to appreciate many other flavours – and they’ll be more likely to enjoy healthier foods for life.

 We need some salt, but not too much